jennifer-bio/epimuller/README.md

 ## SOME EXAMPLES

 #### Examples for full run
-To prep files for these examples for epimuller look at Example_CommandsFromScratch.txt
+To see steps used to prep files for these examples look at scripts/Example_CommandsFromScratch.txt on [gitHub](https://github.com/jennifer-bio/epimuller).

 ##### Visulize default aa mutation list